-- Traditionally, owners can be, e.g., functions or classes - Only the owner of some dynamically allocated memory may safely free it - Multiple objects may have a pointer to the same dynamically allocated memory std::unique\ptr is a so-called smart pointer
+- Traditionally, owners can be, e.g., functions or classes - Only the owner of some dynamically allocated memory may safely free it - Multiple objects may have a pointer to the same dynamically allocated memory std::unique_ptr (1)

-The RAII idiom and move semantics together enable ownership semantics std::unique\ptr is defined in the <memory> standard header
+The RAII idiom and move semantics together enable ownership semantics std::unique_ptr is a so-called smart pointer std::unique_ptr is defined in the <memory> standard header

-- A resource should be "owned", i.e. encapsulated, by exactly one C++ object at all times - Ownership can only be transferred explicitly by moving the respective object - E.g., the CustomIntBuffer class implements ownership semantics for a dynamically allocated int-array std::unique\ptr should always be preferred over raw pointers!
+- A resource should be "owned", i.e. encapsulated, by exactly one C++ object at all times - Ownership can only be transferred explicitly by moving the respective object - E.g., the CustomIntBuffer class implements ownership semantics for a dynamically allocated int-array std::unique_ptr should always be preferred over raw pointers!

-- Essentially implements RAII/ownership semantics for arbitrary pointers - Assumes unique ownership of another C++ object through a pointer - Automatically disposes of that object when the std::unique\ptr goes out of scope - A std::unique\ptr may own no object, in which case it is empty - Can be used (almost) exactly like a raw pointer - But: std::unique\ptr can only be moved, not copied
+- Essentially implements RAII/ownership semantics for arbitrary pointers - Assumes unique ownership of another C++ object through a pointer - Automatically disposes of that object when the std::unique_ptr goes out of scope - A std::unique_ptr may own no object, in which case it is empty - Can be used (almost) exactly like a raw pointer - But: std::unique_ptr can only be moved, not copied std::unique_ptr (2)

-- It is a template class, and can be used for arbitrary types - Syntax: std::unique\ptr< type > where one would otherwise use type\
+- It is a template class, and can be used for arbitrary types - Syntax: std::unique_ptr< type > where one would otherwise use type

-Usage of std::unique\ptr (for details: see reference documentation)
+Usage of std::unique_ptr (for details: see reference documentation)